 Even under the best conditions, travel along the waterways of the Yukon and Alaska has always been a hazardous undertaking.
 During the Klondike Gold Rush, when tens of thousands of cheechakos hit the trail to the goldfields, accidents were as frequent as they were inevitable.
-The North West Mounted Police made laws on the fly as they sought to reduce the death toll - probably the most significant (and unpopular) of those laws was the requirement to either prove competency or hire a professional pilot to take boats through Miles Canyon and White Horse Rapids.
+The North West Mounted Police made laws on the fly as they sought to reduce the death toll - probably the most significant (and unpopular) of those laws was the requirement (as of June 1898) to either prove competency or hire a professional pilot to take boats through Miles Canyon and White Horse Rapids.
 Although deaths still occurred, the number of victims would undoubtedly have run into hundreds without the Mountie's vigilance at Canyon City, the head of the canyon.

 Many people just vanished along the trail - did they fall through the ice?
 Change their plans and go somewhere else without telling anyone?
 Nobody knows - this is one of the great mysteries of the Klondike Stampede.